The Ultimate In Birding Tours

 A huge attraction nowadays at Torres del Paine is the high chance of getting great views of Pumas, as they have become rather used to visitors to the area, following a reduction in hunting.
 We will have a skilled Puma tracker join us and we will have special access to a prime tract of terrain where Pumas are regularly sighted so that our group can maximise its chances for a great encounter or two!

-There is also a short ‘extension to the extension’ to look for the near-endemic White-bellied Seedsnipe not far from Punta Arenas.
+There is also the option to take a short ‘extension to the extension’ to look for the near-endemic White-bellied Seedsnipe not far from Punta Arenas.

 Birdquest has operated Chile birding tours since 1990.

 What makes the Birdquest Chile birding tour special?
-Firstly we have the most comprehensive Chile birding itinerary available, even including optional but short Horned Coot, Red-backed Sierra Finch and White-bellied Seedsnipe extensions.
+Firstly we have the most comprehensive Chile birding itinerary available, including Horned Coot, Red-backed Sierra Finch and even White-bellied Seedsnipe.
 Secondly, we have a pelagic off the port of Iquique in northern Chile.
 Iquique pelagics are usually more productive of special birds than those off Arica.
 We also have a pelagic off Puerto Montt, which is a more reliable way of seeing the sought-after Pincoya Storm Petrel than hoping to see the species during the short ferry crossing to Chiloé Island.
 In addition, the Birdquest group size limit is lower than for many tours to Chile.
-Lastly, we include the spectacular Torres del Paine National Park, which some tours omit.
-It is not just the rare Austral Rail one goes to the park for, but the truly awesome mountain scenery and a high chance of getting good views of one or more wild Pumas!
+Lastly, we include the spectacular Torres del Paine area, which some tours omit.
+It is not just the rare Austral Rail one goes to Torres del Paine for, but the truly awesome mountain scenery and a high chance of getting good views of one or more wild Pumas!
+We will have special and very costly access to a local ranch that is famous for Pumas and have a skilled Puma tracker with us!
 All in all our tour is unique.

 Juan Fernández Islands Extension Option: We can arrange for you to visit this remote archipelago, situated some 670 kilometres (420 miles) off the Chilean coast, in order to see the endemic Juan Fernandez Firecrown and the jaunty Juan Fernandez Tit-Tyrant, species that very few birders have ever seen, plus the restricted-range Masatierra (or De Filippi’s) Petrel which nests only on islets off Robinson Crusoe (or Más a Tierra) Island and in one other remote island group.
 Kermadec Petrel is also likely.

 The itinerary shown in the Detailed Itinerary section is for guidance only.
 The regular flights between Santiago and Robinson Crusoe are usually twice weekly (sometimes more frequent).
-Return flights to the simple airstrip on the island are expensive and regularly subject to schedule changes and also weather delays, so the extension arrangements are best made after the end of the Birdquest tour.
-Please bear in mind that you may have some time to fill in Santiago region before you can fly to Robinson Crusoe and you should not arrange non-refundable air travel out of Santiago for at least two days following the intended return date from Robinson Crusoe to allow for a weather delay or a late schedule change.
+Flights to and from the simple airstrip on the island are expensive and regularly subject to weather delays, so the extension arrangements are best made after the end of the Birdquest tour.
+Please bear in mind that you may have some time to fill in Santiago region before you can fly to Robinson Crusoe and you should not arrange non-refundable air travel out of Santiago for at least two days following the intended return date from Robinson Crusoe to allow for a weather delay.

 Be sure to mention at the time of completing the booking form that you are interested in taking this extension, which will be unescorted.
 We will, however, be able to provide you with information on how to see the firecrown, which is uncommon but not difficult to find.
 Please note that the additional costs in the event of any flight delays or schedule changes are the responsibility of the participants.